Martyn Lloyd-Jones: Preaching

-Lloyd-Jones's preaching style was therefore set apart by his sound exposition of biblical doctrine and his fire and passion in its delivery.
-He is thereby known as a preacher who continued in the Puritan tradition of experimental preaching.
-A famous quote on the effects of Lloyd-Jones's preaching is given by theologian and preacher J. I. Packer, who wrote that he had "never heard such preaching."
+Lloyd-Jones's preaching style was therefore set apart by his exposition of biblical doctrine and his fire and passion in its delivery.
+He is a preacher who continued in the Puritan tradition of experimental preaching.
+Theologian and preacher J. I. Packer, who wrote that he had "never heard such preaching."
 It came to him "with the force of electric shock, bringing to at least one of his listeners more of a sense of God than any other man".

 Once, while unfolding to his congregation the internal work of the Holy Spirit in the life of a Christian, Lloyd-Jones marvelled at his experience preaching.
 I say it again to the glory of God, this pulpit is the most romantic place in the universe as far as I'm concerned, and for this reason, that I never know what's going to happen when I get here.
 Never.
 My anticipations are often falsified on both sides.
 This is wonderful.
 The temptation for the preacher, you see, is to think that if he has prepared what he regards as a good sermon, it's going to be a wonderful service, and it sometimes can be a very bad one.
 On the other hand, the poor man may have had a very difficult and a trying week.
 He may have been very ill, a thousand and one things may have happened to him, and he may go into the pulpit with fear and trembling, feeling that he hasn't done his work; he's got nothing.
 And it may be one of the most glorious services he has ever had the privilege of conducting.
 Why?
 Because he doesn't control the power [within of the Holy Spirit].
 It varies.
 And not only in preaching but in daily life and experience.
 It is the well of water that is within us and we don't control it.
 It controls us.

-Lloyd-Jones was also an avid supporter of the Evangelical Library in London.
+Lloyd-Jones was a supporter of the Evangelical Library in London.